What is Binge Eating Disorder?

 Through our comprehensive binge eating disorder treatment program, we offer hope and understanding that binge eating is treatable.
 You can gain the freedom you deserve to live a meaningful, fulfilling life.

-In addition to understanding the causes and symptoms of binge eating disorder (BED), it’s also helpful to understand the facts and statistics.
+In addition to understanding the causes and symptoms, it’s also helpful to understand the facts and statistics about BED.

 - 2.2 percent of American adults suffer from binge eating disorder in their lifetime.1